JJ/pull-request-checks-action/README.md

-# Get checklist from the body of a PR
+# Get checklist from the body of a pull request

 Sometimes, the body of a pull request contains things with this style: